Should I get a quilt from the Elite or Flex series?

 When will my goods be delivered?

 If the item you ordered states “Ships in two weeks,” or something similar, it might require some finishing specific to your order.
-It will leave our shop within the stated time frame after the date your card was charged, usually via USPS Priority Mail.
+It will leave our shop within the stated time frame after the date your payment was submitted, usually via USPS Priority Mail or UPS Ground.
 Otherwise, your item will leave our shop in one – two business days.
+If you have a trip/deadline coming up, please email us (email@example.com) or leave us a note on the checkout screen.
+We can usually shift things around to meet these timelines, but we would contact you if we are not able to do so.

 Do you ship to addresses outside of the US?

-We use USPS Priority Mail Express International for all international orders.
-Typical delivery time is 1-2 weeks, but can be longer if there are delays in customs.
+USPS Priority Mail Express International or USPS Priority Mail International will be used for international shipments.
+Typical delivery time is 1-3 weeks in transit, and can vary particularly if there are delays in customs.
 Be aware that you may be responsible for import duties / VAT.
 We recommend checking with your local customs office to find out if these apply in your country.